Bliksempie/fractured-world/README.md

 ## 🚧 Contributing

-This repo is currently closed to public contribution.
-Future community involvement will be enabled via [pull requests](https://docs.github.com/en/pull-requests) with specific contribution guidelines.
+This repo is open to public contribution.
+Please refer to CONTRIBUTE.md.
+Community involvement is enabled via [pull requests](https://docs.github.com/en/pull-requests) with specific contribution guidelines.

 ## 🧭 Versioning and Canon